Google is building the largest warehouse of knowledge in human history – and it’s doing it with your help.

 Apart from widening your own personal knowledge base, you can also take advantage of the Knowledge Graph to get more search traffic to your site.

 All you need is a spark of an idea about how to create better content and engage with your target audience via the Knowledge Graph panel.
 A lot of people are doing it, including famous artists and entrepreneurs.
 You can, too.

 Relationship Between Search Results & Knowledge Graph

-According to HubSpot, 80% of web traffic begins with a search query.
+According to HubSpot, 80% of web traffic starts via search queries.
 To Google, the information users are searching for is a form of data.
-Through a series of tests, Google can improve its algorithm and more closely align the search query with the intent of the users.
+Through a series of tests, Google can improve its algorithm and more closely align search queries with the intent of the users.

 Google is a dynamic search engine and their algorithm relies heavily on user input.
 If you do a search these days, you’ll notice that Google bolds your keywords in the meta description.

 The keywords in the above screenshot are bolded, even when some of the search terms are missing.
 Google is mainly looking at the relevance of the page to what the user is seeking.

 The Knowledge Graph is Google’s own database, where all of the data that has been collected from billions of wide web searches is evaluated for relevance.
 When Google begins to understand exactly what you’re writing about on your site, they’ll begin sending you more traffic and improving your rankings.

 The Knowledge Graph was rolled out on May 16, 2012.
 All these years later, Google is still focused on its users and your responsibility to those users.
 Google can’t do it all alone – the company needs you to help make search results valuable and helpful for its users.